-Since this page is very clearly explained, a lot of additional explanation is not required.
+Since this page is very clearly explained with notes on the page, a lot of additional explanation is not required.
 The Prior and Current columns work the same as for Receivables on 5a.

 The key thing to remember for this page, as for page 5a, is that if an amount is resolved (zeroed out) for the current report, the amount must show up elsewhere on the report.
 In this case, the Deferred Revenue for events should be on page 11b, while Payables and Other Liabilities will probably be on page 4 when they are resolved.